 How does it spread?

 Without knowing it, people help Japanese Knotweed spread.
 Every Japanese Knotweed plant in Ireland is female.
 The only way it spreads is through its rhizomes or fragments of its own vegetation breaking off and re-growing.
 This means that when people cut it to try and get rid of it they actually help it to form new clumps.
-Strimming it is the worst thing you can do as it creates millions of tiny pieces, each of which can sprout into a new plant.
+Strimming it is the worst thing you can do as it creates millions of tiny pieces, which can sprout into a new plant.
 Any growth cut or broken should be burnt.
 A real accelerator in recent years has been the moving of contaminated topsoil and building material around the during construction and road projects.

 Lack of knowledge about how it spreads has meant that hedgecutting contractors have been cutting and spreading it unknowingly.
 Very often when there is a roadside area of knotweed, there are several clumps further down the road where sections from the flail cutter have landed in previous years.
+Offaly County Council's hedge cutting notice asks landowners not to cut knotweed and to notify the Council of its location.

 What can you do to stop this menace?